-Equinix data center facilities incorporate multiple physical and operational security features and protocols including the following: biometric fingerprint readers, badge access card, PIN access, and CCTV surveillance with video stored for review for non-repudiation, multifactor authentication systems, and staff trained to maintain physical security policies and controls, perimeter doors that are alarmed and monitored.
-CCTV surveillance cameras are in place to monitor and record activity at the entrance to and throughout the data center facilities.
-The exterior walls extend from the floor to the ceiling.
+Equinix IBX data center facilities incorporate multiple physical and operational security features and protocols including the following: biometric fingerprint readers, proxy card, PIN access, and CCTV surveillance with video stored for review for non-repudiation, multifactor authentication systems, and staff trained to maintain physical security policies and controls, perimeter doors that are alarmed and monitored.
+The biometric readers, personal identification numbers, and / or proxy cards are in place at IBX data center facilities to help ensure that only authorized individuals have the ability to access the respective facility, warehouse area, and / or storage cages, as applicable.
+Each customer has a defined space within the IBX data center colocation floor that is physically secured within a locked cage and / or cabinet.
+Biometric and / or proxy card access attempts (both successful and unsuccessful) to and within the IBX data center facilities are also electronically logged and maintained as per data privacy laws.
+Exceptions or attempts of unauthorized access are tracked and escalated as needed.